Skip to main content

 What About the Master Esthetician License?

-Virginia also offers a Master Esthetician designation for licensed estheticians who want to expand their scope of practice to include advanced services.
+Virginia also offers a Master Esthetician (NO FINANCIAL AID FOR THIS PROGRAM) designation for licensed estheticians who want to expand their scope of practice to include advanced services.
 This requires additional training hours beyond the standard 600.
 AVI offers pathways to explore advanced esthetics training — ask our admissions team about your options when you apply today.

 What to Expect Inside AVI’s Esthetics Program

-AVI Career Training’s Esthetics program is built around one goal: preparing you to pass your Virginia State Board exams and walk into your first job confident and competent.
+AVI Career Training’s Esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program is built around one goal: preparing you to pass your Virginia State Board exams and walk into your first job confident and competent.

 That means balancing classroom instruction with real hands-on hours in our student clinic — because you don’t get good at skincare by reading about it.